-Roman blinds are a stylish window furnishing that can be placed inside or outside of the recess.
+Roman blinds are stylish window furnishing that can be placed inside or outside of the recess.
 They can look good with or without a pelmet, with or without trims or borders.

 Roman blinds can be used for warmth or just to shade a room from the sun.
-They can be fitted in conjunction with curtains as a secondary furnishing.
+They can be fitted in conjunction with curtains as secondary furnishing.
 They can be fitted with dress curtains as the primary furnishing, or purely as the only window dressing.
 Roman blinds are versatile and simple in style.

 How and where you fit your Roman blind will depend on the effect you are trying to create.
 The space that you have will be relevant.
 You can’t fit a roman blind outside of a recess if there isn’t enough space to accommodate it.
 Conversely, it would not be a good idea to fit a blind inside a window that is too short.